-The ACNS Awards Committee, chaired by Saurabh R. Sinha, MD, FACNS, is pleased to announce the following recipients of the 2025 ACNS Awards:
+The ACNS Awards Committee, chaired by Saurabh R. Sinha, MD, FACNS, is pleased to announce the following recipients of ACNS’s 2025 awards who will be recognized at the upcoming 2025 Annual Meeting & Courses in Baltimore, Maryland.

-The Herbert H. Jasper Award is presented annually to an individual who has made a lifetime of outstanding contributions to the field of clinical neurophysiology.
-Patric Chauvel, MD is a Professor in the Department of Neurology at the University of Pittsburgh.
-Dr. Chauvel’s research work has been devoted to the pathophysiology of the epileptogenic zone, emergence of seizure clinical semiology, and cerebral cortex physiology.
+Patrick Chauvel, MD, is a Professor in the Department of Neurology at the Cleveland Clinic.
+Dr. Chauvel’s research work has been devoted to the pathophysiology of the epileptogenic zone, the emergence of seizure clinical semiology, and cerebral cortex physiology.
 He has promoted the concept of epileptogenic network over the classical epileptic focus idea and opened new vistas in markers of the epileptogenic zone and semiology of frontal epilepsies.

 The Pierre Gloor Award is presented annually for outstanding current contributions to central clinical neurophysiology research.